- Step One

 HTTPS at the beginning of your URL.
 If you do not see this, you can enable a Zendesk Provisioned SSL following the steps outlined in the article provided.

 Make sure your firewall is configured to allow the web widget to appear.

 Make sure your own website is an allowed domain.
-Add your website URL to the Allowed domains under Settings > Widget > Widget Security.
+Within the Chat Dashboard, add your website URL to the Allowed domains under Settings > Web Widget (Classic) > Widget Security.
 Learn more in this article: Restricting the Chat widget by country or domain.

-If the previous steps were not successful, our team can help!
-Contact Zendesk Customer Support for further assistance.
+If the previous steps were not successful, contact Zendesk Customer Support for further assistance.
 Make sure to include detailed information on the scope of the issue (when it began, who is affected), the URL of the website the widget is missing from, and a summary of any troubleshooting you've done so far.